Instructor & Leader Training Overview

 Ready Reserve Instructor

-This certification is for those individuals who have functioned at a high certification level in the past and have been of great service to the organization over many years.
-Though they are not actively participating in the Instructor Training Program (ITP), these individuals possess exceptional teaching skills and are trusted to step in to assist with many of the organizational events, teach regular classes (should the necessity arise), teach seminar classes, and/or present specialized information.
-Only individuals with this experience and skill set that are still actively participating and actively training with the American Institute of Kenpo (AIK) will be listed as a Ready Reserve Instructor.
+This certification is reserved for individuals who have previously held a high certification level and have made substantial contributions to the organization over many years.
+While they may not be actively participating in the Instructor Training Program (ITP), these individuals possess exceptional teaching skills and are trusted to assist with various organizational events, teach regular classes (if necessary), teach seminar classes, and/or present specialized information.
+Only individuals with this experience, skill set, and continued active participation and training with the American Institute of Kenpo (AIK) will be listed as Ready Reserve Instructors.

 Class Assistant (Minimum Age of 14)

-This certification is for those individuals developing the entry level skill for teaching the art.
-Individuals instructing for the American Institute of Kenpo (AIK) normally spend at least a year at this certification level.
-During that time, their teaching skills, reliability, and initiative will be evaluated for future placement at higher certification levels.
+This certification is designed for individuals aspiring to teach the art.
+Typically, those instructing for the American Institute of Kenpo (AIK) complete this certification level, which usually spans at least a year.
+During this period, their teaching abilities, reliability, and initiative are assessed for potential advancement to higher certification levels.

 Class Instructor (Minimum Age of 18)

-These individuals need to be able to deal with class disturbances.
-They should be able to efficiently direct and train Leaders and Class Assistants assigned to help them.
+Class Instructors are expected to manage class disturbances effectively.
+They should be able to supervise and train Leaders and Class Assistants assigned to assist them.

 Class Supervisor

-This certification is for those individuals who have the knowledge and skill to control and coordinate the activities for the entire class.
-They need to be able to keep an eye on both students and lower level instructors while providing helpful feedback to all Leaders, Class Assistants, and Class Instructors in a respectful and constructive way.
-These individuals need to be able to act quickly and decisively to make sure classes stay safe and exciting.
+This certification is for individuals with the knowledge and skills to manage and coordinate the activities of the entire class.
+Class Supervisors are responsible for monitoring both students and lower-level instructors while providing constructive feedback to all Leaders, Class Assistants, and Class Instructors.
+They must be able to act swiftly and decisively to ensure the safety and excitement of classes.

 Assistant School Director